TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/XmlSitemap/Index.rst

 .. versionadded:: 9.4

-   XML Sitemap support was added to the Core with change :doc:`t3core:Changelog/9.4/Feature-84525-XMLSitemap`.
+   XML Sitemap support was added to the `Core`:pn: with change :doc:`t3core:Changelog/9.4/Feature-84525-XMLSitemap`.

-It is possible to generate XML sitemaps for SEO purposes without using 3rd-party plugins.
+It is possible to generate XML sitemaps for SEO purposes without using third party plugins.
 When enabled, this new feature will create a sitemapindex with one or more sitemaps in it.
 Out-of-the-box it will have one sitemap containing all the pages of the current site and language.
 Per site and per language you have the possibility to render a different sitemap.